just-in-chang/Wibble/README.md

-# Wibble
+# 🏢 Wibble

-Wibble is a simple, easy to use app to help software engineers track their job applications.
+Wibble is a simple, easy to use app to help software engineers track the progress of their job applications.
+It utilizes an Elixir Phoenix back-end API and a React.js front-end.

 ## Schema